FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 <p>&nbsp;</p>

-OSC or Open Sound Control is a network protocol that simply send text information to application that can receive and read them, we will be using them to send automation information from Live to SPAT Revolution using the SPAT plugins inside our devices.
-It has for great strenght to be incredibly fast!
+Open Sound Control (OSC) is a protocol for networking sound synthesizers, computers, and other multimedia devices for purposes such as musical performance or show control.
+OSC's advantages include interoperability, accuracy, flexibility and enhanced organization and documentation.
+The first specification was released in March 2002.

+<p>&nbsp;</p>

-Want to learn more about OSC? [wikipedia.org/wiki/Open_Sound_Control](wikipedia.org/wiki/Open_Sound_Control)
+Want to learn more about OSC? [wikipedia.org](https://en.wikipedia.org/wiki/Open_Sound_Control)

+<p>&nbsp;</p>

-##Devices Description
+## Devices Description

+<p>&nbsp;</p>

 None of those devices add any latency nor modification to the audio being passthrough them, so do not worry about adding them anywhere in your chain!

-<p>&nbsp;</p>

-## Devices

 <p>&nbsp;</p>